historic-trails/website/docs/code.md

 date: 2017-11-02
 ---

-{% include jumbotron.html
-  title="Essay Example"
-  image="images/BirdsEye_1886.jpg"
-  text="This is where you put your catchy subtitle.
-" %}
+# Code Samples

-*This page provides a bogus essay, beginning with a full bleed header image (a jumbotron!) to illustrate how to implement the various typographic features we're using.
-The gray boxes should show you exactly what code you need to use; copy and paste it into your own essay pages and adjust the attributes as you need to.*
+*This page provides code samples of everything you need to know.
+The gray boxes should show you exactly what code you need to use; copy and paste it into your own site pages and adjust the attributes as you need to.*

 **• In all of the below examples, make sure you take extreme care with your quotation marks and other coding symbols!**